gopala-kr/ldr/z_ios.md

 * Mobile OS?
 * Native platform apps?
 * Cross-platform apps?
-* Available softewares, platforms and tools
+* Available softwares, platforms and tools for mobile app development
 * Mobile app architectural/design patterns

 **(In this article I intended to study only the core technical concepts and some brief survey on mobile app industry)**